IBM/cp4ba-client-onboarding-scenario/22.0.2/DeployingClientOnboarding2202.md

 In the sh/bat file uncomment the two lines with the parameters`gmailAddress` and `gmailAppKey`.
 Set them to the values of your gmail account as described above.

 If you have previously run the deployment, run it again.
-It will recognize that your RPA configuration has changed and will redeploy the artifact that contains the changed RPA information.
+It will recognize that your email server configuration has changed and will redeploy the artifact that contains the changed email server information.

 ### Using a proxy server to access github.com